EchterAlsFake/API_Docs/Porn_APIs/eaf_base_api.md

 > [!WARNING]
 > Using proxies, even if they support HTTPS will replace your entire traffic with unencrypted http traffic.
-> Everyone in your local network, as well as the proxy itself will be able to see exactly what you are doing.
+> Everyone in your local network, as well as the proxy itself may be able to see exactly what you are doing.
-> It is possible to hack your device using Man in the Middle attack and possibly inject malicious downloads on the fly.
+> It is possible to hack your device using Man in the Middle attacks and possibly inject malicious downloads on the fly.

 **ONLY USE THIS IF YOU ARE AT HOME AND IT'S YOUR ONLY OPTION**

-To use proxies, you of course need to enable it.
-See [Configuration](#configuration) above.
+To use proxies, you need to set the flag `consts.PROXY = ` to a valid proxy address.
-When you enabled proxies by setting `consts.USE_PROXIES = True` you can define a custom dictionary of proxies.

 ### Here's a real example: